 Transfer credits may be awarded for courses taken from previous institutions which are nationally or regionally accredited or equivalent.
-College transfer credits are recognized up to 50% of each category (major and general) of the graduation requirement, all of which completed with a grade of C or better, and must coincide with the College's course description and outline.
+College transfer credits are recognized up to 50% of the graduation requirement, all of which completed with a grade of C or better, and must coincide with the College's course description and outline.